House of Romanov: Executions

 Following the murder of the Romanov family, the Bolsheviks made several attempts to dispose of the bodies.
-Initially the bodies were to be thrown down a mineshaft, however the location of the disposal site was revealed to locals causing them to change the location.
+Initially the bodies were to be thrown down a mineshaft; however, the location of the disposal site was revealed to locals, causing them to change the location.
 Instead of a burial, the Bolsheviks decided to burn two of the corpses of the former royal family.
-Burning the corpses proved to be difficult as it took significant time so the group resorted to disfiguring the pair with acid.
+Burning the corpses proved to be difficult as it took significant time, so the group resorted to disfiguring the pair with acid.
 In a rush, the Bolsheviks threw nine additional bodies into a grave and covered them with acid as well.

-The bodies of the Romanovs were then hidden and moved several times before being interred in an unmarked pit where they remained until the summer of 1979 when amateur enthusiasts disinterred and re-buried some of them, and then decided to conceal the find until the fall of communism.
+The bodies of the Romanovs were then hidden and moved several times before being interred in an unmarked pit where they remained until the summer of 1979 when amateur enthusiasts disinterred and re-buried some of them, and then decided to conceal the find until the fall of the USSR.
 In 1991 the grave site was excavated and the bodies were given a state funeral under the nascent democracy of post-Soviet Russia, and several years later DNA and other forensic evidence was used by Russian and international scientists to make accurate identifications.

 The Ipatiev House has the same name as the Ipatiev Monastery in Kostroma, where Mikhail Romanov had been offered the Russian Crown in 1613.
 The large memorial church "on the blood" has been built on the spot where the Ipatiev House once stood.

 Nicholas II and his family were proclaimed passion-bearers by the Russian Orthodox Church in 2000.
 In Orthodoxy, a passion-bearer is a saint who was not killed because of his faith, like a martyr; but who died in faith at the hand of murderers.